ESPript 3.0

 Please refer to this chapter of the ESPript User Guide.

-The η symbol refers to a 310-helix.
+The η symbol indicates a 310-helix.

 You can also generate PNG or TIFF files and use the image editing software of your choice.